fraunhoferhhi/xpsnr/README.md

-This section describes how to calculate XPSNR output values between two video streams using a compiled FFmpeg executable which includes this plug-in (see the �Compilation� section above).
+This section describes how to calculate XPSNR output values between two video streams using a compiled FFmpeg executable which includes this plug-in (see the "Compilation" section above).
 Since the XPSNR filter works similarly to FFmpeg's existing PSNR filter, it is also worth taking a look at https://trac.ffmpeg.org/wiki/FilteringGuide, or http://ffmpeg.org/ffmpeg-filters.html#psnr specifically.